 In addition, engineering and stormwater personnel conducted damage assessments to determine where temporary repairs were appropriate and what permanent repairs would be needed.
 All of this data was on hand when FEMA arrived to investigate the emergency.
 “I created reports for FEMA inspectors while they were here,” says Cornelius.

-By using Cartegraph technology during flood cleanup and recovery, the county was able to send reports, photos, and time sheets to FEMA within 30 days.
+By using Cartegraph's disaster management software during flood cleanup and recovery, the county was able to send reports, photos, and time sheets to FEMA within 30 days.
 Blanks estimates that without the technology, it would have taken at least three months to put together the data required to apply for FEMA reimbursement.

 “We would have had to take notes in the field, compile everything, and make corrections on paper,” says Blanks.
 “We would probably have four or five people entering the data into a database to expedite it.”

-Instead, information was being updated and tracked on a daily basis and adjustments were easily made in the data capture process to meet FEMA requirements.
+Instead, information was being updated and tracked on a daily basis and adjustments were easily made in the data capture process for FEMA reporting requirements.